Automation: Arduino and NCE |

 How do you know which one supports what?
 First it's clearly written in the specifications, for example the page on the Arduino Due and the one on the Digistump DigiX indicate this very clearly.
 Second, a simple rule is if the device runs with an ARM processor, it's pretty much guaranteed to be using 3.3V logic levels.

-On the accessories sides, an LCD like the one I used clearly indicates it requires 5V logic.
+On the accessories side, an LCD like the one I used clearly indicates it requires 5V logic.
 Same goes for the relays board.

 What should you do if you have for example a DigiX with 3.3V logic levels and an LCD that requires 5V?
-That's simple, this requires to use an extra 5V/3.3V logic level converter to connect the LCD to the DigiX as I did in the first version of this experiment.
+That's simple, this requires using an extra 5V/3.3V logic level converter to connect the LCD to the DigiX as I did in the first version of this experiment.

 Now to continue on the primer, regarding LCD screens.
 There are a few form factors out there: 1 line, 2 lines, 4 lines, 10 characters wide, 20 characters wide, green or blue backlights.
 There are also the graphic dot matrixes ones, very convenient if you need to display curves and not just text.
 Now the thing is that the text displays are typically controlled by a 16-pin bus, which is of course quite inconvenient to connect to an Arduino.
 Instead there exist small add-on boards that allow an Arduino to drive the LCD via the 4-pin I²C bus.
 I²C is nothing more than a serial link.
 You can either buy the LCD board and the IIC/I²C board separately and solder them together or you can buy a board like the SainSmart LCD2004 that already has the add-on module on the back, which is what I did; it looks like this: